Types of Trailer Hitches: Classes, Receivers & Ball Sizes

 Image by Camping World

-A travel trailer’s coupler fits a specific hitch ball diameter, but diameter is just one of four key measurements determining compatibility.
-In the US, inches is the standard metric for these hitch ball measurements.
+A travel trailer’s coupler fits a specific hitch ball diameter, but diameter is just one of four key measurements that determine compatibility.
+All dimensions are typically measured in inches.

 The four critical hitch ball size measurements are: